Happy Birthday to the man who invented Guinness and put Dublin's St. James' Gate Brewery on the map. Sláinte!

 On January 23, 1803, Ireland lost a man who history would come to tell created one of the country's most prolific exports and one of its most iconic symbols.
 Yes, 215 years ago, the man behind the perfect pint, Sir Arthur Guinness, died.

-Born into the aristocratic Guinness family, Arthur’s exact place of birth is unknown but is believed to have been in Co.
-Kildare, either in his mother's home at Read homestead at Ardclough County Kildare, or near Celbridge where his parents lived around the time of his birth.
-His exact year of birth is also unknown but the Guinness estate have estimated it to be 1725, making this his 291st birthday.
+Born into the aristocratic Guinness family, Arthur’s exact place of birth is unknown but is believed to have been in County Kildare, either in his mother's home at Read homestead at Ardclough County Kildare or near Celbridge where his parents lived around the time of his birth.
+His exact year of birth is also unknown but the Guinness estate estimated it to be September 28, 1725.

 Fortunate Guinness came into £100 when he was in his 30s on the death of the Archbishop of Cashel, Dr. Arthur Price, for whom his father acted as a land steward.
 It is also rumored that Guinness’s father was partial to brewing beer and did so for the other workers on Price’s estate.
 In 1752, Guinness received the inheritance money, establishing a lease on his first brewery in Leixlip three years later.
 He had immediate success and in 1756 he bought a long lease of an adjacent site as an investment property.